Undergraduate Research Program

 - Students may not be on a Leave of Absence (LOA) while using grant funding.
 LOA Students may apply for funding only if they will return from leave and meet all other eligibility requirements by the beginning of the funded project.

 - Students will be eligible for full time project support only in the summer quarter.
-“Full-time” means that the student’s only major commitment is the project; students are expected to spend 40 hours per week over the entire 10-week period on the project.
+“Full-time” means that the student’s only major commitment is the project; students are expected to spend 40 hours per week over the entire 10-week period on the project, and are expected to be in-person in their lab.

 - It is important to build a good relationship with your faculty mentor, as this will be the foundation for your research project and could be a lasting connection throughout your career.

 - Find a mentor whose research interests align with yours.
-The Faculty Affiliates of the Wu Tsai Human Performance Alliance are one source of potential mentors.
-Learn more about their research areas.
+We have created a directory of faculty who have volunteered to be mentors or who are Faculty Affiliates of the Wu Tsai Human Performance Alliance.

 - Reach out to potential mentors via their listed contact.
 Keep the correspondence brief: introduce yourself, and explain how your interests align with theirs.
 Ask if they are interested in hosting an undergraduate student in their lab for the summer.